JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 When you access the index, you specify the key that you're interested in and get back the list of files in which the key occurs and the value associated with each file.

-## Implementing a file-based index
+## Implementing a File-Based Index

 A fairly simple file-based index implementation is the [UI Designer bound forms index](upsource:///plugins/ui-designer/src/com/intellij/uiDesigner/binding/FormClassIndex.java).
 Refer to it as an example to understand this topic better.